ThoughtWorksInc/Binding.scala/README.md

 It enables you use native XML literal syntax to create reactive DOM nodes, which are able to automatically change whenever the data source changes.

+See [Live DEMOs](https://thoughtworksinc.github.io/Binding.scala/) for common patterns when working with Binding.scala.

 ## Comparison to other reactive web frameworks

 Binding.scala has more features and less concepts than other reactive web frameworks like [Widok](https://widok.github.io/) or [ReactJS](https://facebook.github.io/react/).